MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-data-landing-zone-data-products.md

 Whilst an initial Reporting and Visualization Resource Group would be deployed for a new Data Landing Zone, Data Products might require their own Reporting and Visualization Resource Group due to security boundaries or a requirement to cross-charge the Domain for usage.
 However, it is important to remember that using Azure Active Directory Passthrough authentication from services such as Power BI and Azure Analysis Services often reduces the need for a separated security boundary.

 Power BI is the strategic visualization tool for self-service analytics and for citizen data scientists.
-Our recommendation is to leverage the current well-established processes for data refresh scheduling, security, compliance, and data confidentiality handling.
+Our recommendation is to use the current well-established processes for data refresh scheduling, security, compliance, and data confidentiality handling.

-Aligned to Microsoft investments and roadmap, we recommend when necessary and if possible to leverage Power BI Premium as the primary option for specific cases where refresh frequency, performance, or users licensing cannot be met by Power BI Pro.
+Aligned to Microsoft investments and roadmap, we recommend when necessary and if possible to use Power BI Premium as the primary option for specific cases where refresh frequency, performance, or users licensing cannot be met by Power BI Pro.

-Azure Analysis Services is recommended to be used on an exception basis.
+Azure Analysis Services should  be used on an exception basis.
 There are specific use cases where it might be required such as multi-dimensional models, CI/CD advanced requirements, etc.

 Therefore, as part of low-level design, we recommend enterprises consider an approach that allows access to a "trial" PBI Premium capacity by business users who would like to evaluate if it is a good fit for their use cases.